ccapeng/rss-trendy/api/README.md

 # RSS API

 - What's in this project?
-    - Load RSS news from New York Times, Washington Post, CNN in cron job.
+    - Cron job to load RSS news from New York Times, Washington Post, CNN.
-    - Some data filtering.
+    - Data filtering.
     - Save data into MongoDB.
     - Output REST API data.
     - Save access log and rotate daily.